ASHISH119120/website1/README.md

 ▶️ How to Run

-Make sure Python is installed.
+Make sure Python is installed on your system.

-Prepare config.ini with file paths you want to monitor.
+Prepare a config.ini file with the file paths you want to monitor.

-Run the script:
+Run the script using the following command:

 bash
 Copy
 Edit
 python file_integrity_monitor.py
 The script will generate or compare hash values and report any unauthorized file changes.

-📸 Output Screenshot
+📸 Output Screenshots

 Screenshot 2025-06-12 190242